-I am a PhD student in Behavioral Marketing at Stanford University Graduate School of Business and a recent graduate of the University of Chicago.
-I hold a B.A. in Psychology with Honors and a B.S. in Data Science with Honors.
+I am a PhD student in Behavioral Marketing at Stanford University Graduate School of Business.
+Previously, I graduated from the University of Chicago with a B.A. in Psychology (Honors) and a B.S. in Data Science (Honors).

-Methodologically, I combine experimental design, survey research, and computational tools such as natural language processing and large-scale text analysis to discover the psychological mechanisms behind effective communication.
+Methodologically, I combine experimental design, survey research, and computational tools such as natural language processing and large-scale text analysis to discover psychological mechanisms.
 I am especially interested in real-world applications, from interpersonal influence to consumer behavior and public messaging.

 Feel free to reach out - I am always happy to talk research, brainstorm new ideas, or explore collaborations.